Mixed precision multigrid with smoothing based on incomplete Cholesky factorization: Introduction

 Implementations of multigrid methods which employ different precision formats in different parts of the method have been developed and tested on various problems; see, e.g., \cite{Tsai2023,Tsai2023b,Tsai2024,Zong2024}.
 The first finite precision error analysis of mixed precision multigrid methods was presented in \cite{McCormick2021} and further extended in \cite{McCormick2023}.
 The results were used by the authors in a paper focusing on achieving discretization error accuracy when solving elliptic PDEs \cite{Tamstorf2021} and adapted also for multigrid methods with block floating point arithmetic in \cite{Kohl2023}.

 The finite precision error analysis of the V-cycle method presented in \cite{McCormick2021,McCormick2023} is based on viewing the method as an iterative refinement (IR) process on the finest level with a V-cycle starting with zero initial approximation as the inner solver.
 This point of view enables separation of the analysis into the analysis of IR and the analysis of one V-cycle with zero initial approximation.
-The authors consider that the computation on different levels in the V-cycle is potentially done in different precisions with different unit roundoffs.
-The operations on a concrete fine level, i.e., computation of the residual, restriction, prolongation and correction and smoothing, are assumed to be all done in the same precision.
-The results imply that in certain settings the precisions used on the coarse-levels can be chosen progressively lower and lower without having a significant effect on the convergence rate.
+The authors consider the case where the computations on different levels in the V-cycle are potentially performed in different precisions with different unit roundoffs.
+The operations on a concrete fine level, i.e., computation of the residual, restriction, prolongation, correction, and smoothing, are assumed to be all done in the same precision.
+The results imply that in certain settings the precisions used on the coarse levels can be chosen progressively lower and lower without having a significant effect on the convergence rate.

-Multigrid methods are in practice also applied with computationally intensive smoothers.
+Multigrid methods are, in practice, also applied with computationally intensive smoothers.
 Smoothing routines based on incomplete Cholesky (IC) or incomplete LU factorization are, for example, used when solving elliptic PDEs with large anisotropy and/or when using discretization based on high-degree polynomial basis functions; see, e.g., the early papers \cite{Kettler1982,Wesseling1982,Wesseling1982b,Kettler1986} or \cite{Tielen2020,Drzisga2023,Thomas2024}.
 To use IC smoothing, the IC factorization must be precomputed.
 Each application then requires solving triangular systems with the IC factor and its transpose.

 In this work we ask whether the mixed precision approach could be also used to speed up the application of the smoothing routines, whose role is to reduce the high frequency components of the error.
-For IC smoothers this could mean storing the IC factors in low-precision, and/or solving the triangular systems in low-precision.
+For IC smoothers, this could mean storing the IC factors in low-precision and/or solving the triangular systems in low-precision.
 This opens a series of questions.
 What precisions should be used in the mentioned stages of the IC smoother?
 How should these precisions be chosen with respect to the application of the smoother inside the V-cycle method?